-The United Kingdom and London in particular have become an important strategic destinations for KindGeek.
+The United Kingdom and London in particular have become important strategic destinations for KindGeek.
 There are two good things about it: great business perspectives and a reason to visit London as often as possible.
 And visiting London is always a lot of fun, interesting experience, and pleasant fatigue, which is a loyal fella of tons of useful work.
-Who would reject a possibility to go on a business trip or a usual trip to London?
+Who would reject the possibility to go on a business trip or a usual trip to London?

 Just two weeks ago, our lucky co-founders Anton Skrypnyk and Yuriy Gnatyuk had another reason to visit Albion – together, with our partner SeedLegals, we decided to organize an event dedicated to Startup Fundraising: From Idea to Investment that would take place in London.
 As far as KindGeek had a decent share of experience with startups and the surrounding investment hustle, our co-founders were eager to share our insights and knowledge with aspiring entrepreneurs and other aspiring doers.